If you are looking to buy a house in the ACT, Chamberlains can help guide you through the process. See our most frequently asked questions below:

 Q: I negotiated a 5% deposit.
 Why does the contract state 10%?

-A: This is by far the most common question.
-It is common practice for the deposit to remain at 10% of the purchase price but the seller agrees to accept only 5% at exchange, with the remainder payable on settlement.
-If the buyer defaults, or does not proceed with the purchase, they are still liable for the full 10% deposit.
+A: This is, by far, the most common question.
+It is common practice for the deposit to remain at 10% of the purchase price, but the seller agrees to accept only 5% at the exchange, with the remainder payable on settlement.
+If the buyer defaults or does not proceed with the purchase, they are still liable for the full 10% deposit.
 The contract is drafted to reflect this.

 Q: I have made an offer.
 When do I pay the deposit?